Frating

-Frating is a village and small civil parish of the Tendring district of Essex, England.
+Frating is a village and civil parish in the Tendring district of Essex, England.
 It is about 8 km east of Colchester and 15 km northwest of Clacton-on-Sea.
 The parish includes the settlements of Frating Green and Hockley.
+At the 2021 census the parish had a population of 622.

-The parish church (dedication not recorded) is now a private house.
+The former parish church has been converted into a private house.
 The living was a rectory shared with Thorrington.
+The dedication of the church is not known.

-The village hall is the Frating War Memorial Hall and Institute which celebrated its 100th Anniversary in September 2022.
+The village hall is the Frating War Memorial Hall and Institute, which celebrated its 100th anniversary in September 2022.

-Great Bentley rail station is two miles away and is served by Abellio Greater Anglia services to Colchester, Walton-on-the-Naze, London Liverpool Street and Clacton-on-Sea.
+Great Bentley railway station is two miles away and is served by Greater Anglia services to Colchester, Walton-on-the-Naze, London Liverpool Street and Clacton-on-Sea.

 There is one public house; The Kings Arms.